He is a wise man who does not grieve for the things which he has not,

 Start a gratitude journal–Take time to journal out the blessings of your day or of your life.

-Prayer–Most faith and spiritual paths utilize practices of gratitude and reverence–bowing, prayer, meditation, contemplation, whatever that might be.
+Prayer and contemplation–Most paths of faith and spiritual practice use gratitude and reverence–bowing, prayer, meditation, contemplation, whatever that might be.
 Take a moment to look at your practice, do you spend enough time being thankful?

 Give thanks for the food you eat— Take a moment before you eat.
 Whether in prayer or conscious reverence.
 Be aware of where the food came from, who grew it, who prepared it and the opportunities that have allowed you to have it.
+You want French?
+Ethiopian?
+Basque?
 Consider that we are fortunate enough to have dozens of choices in foods everyday.

-Get involved in the community–Get involved in projects or events that give back to the community that has helped to sustain you.
+Get involved in the community–Get involved in projects or events that give back to the community that helps support and sustain you.

 Enjoy the holidays–I love the holiday season, yet some of the holiday traditions don’t quite match my family’s moral or ethical beliefs.
+For example part of my family is Native American.
+The image I had been given during my grade school years of Thanksgiving was really screwed up when I started looking at the history of the Native Americans and Pilgrim interaction in this culture.
 Create something meaningful for yourself, let go of what is no longer needed, and put something better in its place.
 I now view the chaos of commercialism around the holidays as the weather–it’s just passing through.
 I can choose to participate in it or not, but I refuse to allow it to dampen my ability to embrace the joy that each season or holiday provides.

 Be open to wonder and amazement–Life gets hectic and we lose perspective falling into pessimism.
 Consider the beauty in a raindrop or the vastness of space.